 By Monali Bordoloi

 Are you pregnant?
 Then you must be weighed down with all the unsolicited advice, lists of dos and don’ts and random info dished out to you by well-meaning folks and, of course, Google.
 We get it, you must be confused about what to believe and follow.
-But when it comes to myths and old wives’ tales, know this, scientific research has challenged some of the conventional wisdom passed down over the ages.
+But when it comes to myths about pregnancy and old wives’ tales, know this, scientific research has challenged some of the conventional wisdom passed down over the ages.

 Myth 1: You should eat for two